momustafam/Case-Study-Projects/Data-Science/TikTok/README.md

 with new considerations from the leadership team, I will be responsible for:
 - I will create a project proposal by assigning the required data analytical tasks into realistic milestones
 -

+<strong> Note: </strong>The story, all names, characters, and incidents portrayed in this project are fictitious.
+No identification with actual persons (living or deceased) is intended or should be inferred.
+And, the data shared in this project has been created for pedagogical purposes.